stevencurtis/SwiftCoding/ReduxSwift/README.md

 Difficulty: Beginner | Easy | **Normal** | Challenging

-This article has been developed using Xcode 11.4.1, and Swift 5.2.2
+This article has been developed using Xcode 11.4.1, and Swift 5.2.2 This article has been updated for Xcode 12.4, and Swift 5.3.2

 ## Prerequisites:
 Coding in Swift Playgrounds (guide [HERE](https://medium.com/@stevenpcurtis.sc/coding-in-swift-playgrounds-1a5563efa089))